Calandiel/Alyria/src/factions/bunny_federation.md

 The Saltfurs managed to keep the tribes in federation for a time, but they were not blessed by [Bathem](../people/individuals/bathem.md) during his ascension and many continental bunnies questioned if that made them unfit to rule.
 As the continental bunnies grew in strength on Dargia they began to push for the Federation to follow their ways.

-This infighting would give the [Korgin’s Rest](../locations/city_korgins_rest.md) and their [Green Scale]() allies an oppurtunity to launch an invasion which stripped away much of the Federation's eastern territory and lead to the destruction of [Ashaven](../locations/city_ashaven.md), the [Flight of the Ashfurs](../events/flight_ashfurs.md) and the isolation of the Frostfurs.
+This infighting would give the [Korgin's Rest](../locations/city_korgins_rest.md) and their [Green Scale]() allies an oppurtunity to launch an invasion which stripped away much of the Federation's eastern territory and lead to the destruction of [Ashaven](../locations/city_ashaven.md), the [Flight of the Ashfurs](../events/flight_ashfurs.md) and the isolation of the Frostfurs.
 As a result, the Federation would collapse with each of the bunny tribes being ruled from [Earshaven](../locations/city_earshaven.md), [Bloodshaven](../locations/city_bloodshaven.md), [Frosthaven](../locations/city_frosthaven.md), and [Newhaven](../locations/city_newhaven.md) separately.